-I recommend parking at the North Venice parking lot as it’s right in the heart of the Venice Beach Boardwalk.
+We recommend parking at the North Venice parking lot, right in the heart of the Venice Beach Boardwalk.
 Here you’ll want to take a quick walk along Ocean Front Walk.
 You’ll want to check out some highlights like the famous Muscle Beach and Venice Skatepark.

 Be prepared for the eclectic mix of tourists and locals, street performers and artists, as well as an abundance of quirky souvenir shops and eateries.
 You’ll also see a mix of locals and tourists enjoying their time biking or rollerskating.

-The infamous Venice Beach sign is hanging on Windward Ave and Pacific Ave.
-If you want to see it as you drive by or walk to it once you park.
+The infamous Venice Beach sign is hanging on Windward Ave and Pacific Ave if you want to see it as you drive or walk to it once you park.

-To make good on time, take a quick car ride over the Venice Canals on Dell Avenue – it’s a one-way street!
-The Venice Canals is a picturesque area of Venice Beach with its beautiful homes and idyllic canals.
+Take a quick car ride over the Venice Canals on Dell Avenue to make good on time – it’s a one-way street!
+The Venice Canals is a picturesque historic area of Venice Beach with its beautiful homes and idyllic canals.
 Personally, I’d skip the boardwalk and go to the Canals.

-You can drive through Abbot Kinney Blvd, which is one of the trendiest streets in Venice with high-end boutiques and great eateries.
+You can drive through Abbot Kinney Blvd, one of the trendiest streets in Venice with high-end boutiques and great eateries.

 Venice Beach | Google Map It